 Using CO2 In A Single Grow Area

 A single grow is considered to be a room where your plants go through the vegetative growth stage and the flowering stage without being moved.
-In this scenario it would be a good idea to use CO2 seeing as you want the plants to grow as fast as they can in the vegetative growth stage so you can switch them to 12/12 and start the flowering process sooner.
-You’ll be able to gauge your height and switch the lights to 12/12 before your plants out grow your room.
-In this case you may be able to cut a week or maybe two off your grow time.
+In this scenario, it would be a good idea to use CO2 seeing as you want the plants to grow as fast as they can in the vegetative growth stage so you can switch them to 12/12 and start the flowering process sooner.
+You’ll be able to gauge your height and switch the lights to 12/12 before your plants outgrow your room.
+In this case, you may be able to cut a week or maybe two off your growing time.

-So you see it all depends on the grow area and what the time constraint or height constraints are.. timing is everything when trying to grow continuous crops and the introduction of CO2 in certain grows would throw the times off between vegetative growth and the flowering stage.
-Basically it all depends on the scenario.
-It is a good thing to enrich your grow with CO2 as long as the increase in growth rate doesn’t mess things up and the CO2 is not used in the last few weeks of flowering – potentially lowering THC-Resin production and potency.
+So you see it all depends on the growing area and what the time constraint or height constraints are.. timing is everything when trying to grow continuous crops and the introduction of CO2 in certain grows would throw the times off between vegetative growth and the flowering stage.
+Basically, it all depends on the scenario.
+It is a good thing to enrich you grow with CO2 as long as the increase in growth rate doesn’t mess things up and the CO2 is not used in the last few weeks of flowering – potentially lowering THC-Resin production and potency.